 A florist is someone who arranges flowers and other plant elements into a pleasing design.
-The arrangements are used primarily for celebratory events like weddings, but can also be used for funerals or in home & garden applications.
+The arrangements are used primarily for celebratory events like weddings, birthdays and Valentines Day, but are also used for hotels, catered events, homes, funerals and saying 'I love you'.
 Florists were once almost exclusively owners of small independent shops; however, with the recent invention of internet-based delivery services and all-in-one convenience markets, many are now employed by larger companies.

 What does a Florist do?

-Though creating floral arrangements for events, dances and parties is the typical responsibility of florists, they are also artists who may create designs for other purposes.
-There are floral competitions, for instance, where floral artists create elaborate displays and art pieces.
-Pieces can include a ladies hat made entirely from leaves, or a temporary sculpture of a horse made from the stems and heads of sunflowers.
-With success in these competitions, florists improve their reputation and often receive more business as a result.
+Though creating floral arrangements for events and parties is the typical responsibility of a florist, they are also artists who may create designs for other purposes.
+There are floral competitions, for example, where floral artists create elaborate displays and art pieces.
+Pieces can include a ladies' hat made entirely from leaves, or a temporary sculpture of a horse made from the stems and heads of sunflowers.
+With success in these competitions, a florist will improve their reputation and often receive more business as a result.

-In addition to arranging flowers, florists are also responsible for their care.
+In addition to arranging flowers, a florist is also responsible for their care.
 They must be proficient in all aspects of plant care and be able to maintain a wide variety of species in the flower, foliage, herb and ornamental grass families.
 Plants used in arrangements must be picked at the peak of their beauty and last as long as possible after being delivered to the client.
 Successful florists will choose a balance between the hardiest and most beautiful species.

 What is the workplace of a Florist like?